IBM/Spark-on-zOS/README.md

 ## Prerequisites

 Register at [z Systems Community Cloud](https://zcloud.marist.edu/#/register) for a trial account.

-Choose **Apache Spark on z/OS trial**

 You will receive an email containing credentials to access the self-service portal.
 This is where you can start exploring all the available services.

 ## Steps

-# Part A: Use Self-service Dashboard
+### Part A: Use Self-service Dashboard

 1. [Start your Spark Cluster](#1-start-your-spark-cluster)
 2. [Upload the DB2 and VSAM data](#2-upload-the-db2-and-vsam-data)
 3. [Submit a Scala program to analyze the data](#3-submit-a-scala-program-to-analyze-the-data)
 4. [Launch Spark GUI to view the submitted job](#4-launch-spark-gui-to-view-the-submitted-job)

-# Part B: Work with Jupyter Notebook
+### Part B: Work with Jupyter Notebook

 4. [Build sample application to run on Public Cloud and use On-Premise database](#4-build-sample-application-to-run-on-public-cloud-and-use-on-premise-database)
 5. [Run the application on Public Cloud using Bluemix and database On-Premise using CouchDB and Docker](#5-run-the-application-on-public-cloud-using-bluemix-and-database-on-premise-using-couchdb-and-docker)

-### Part A: Use Self-service Dashboard
+# Part A: Use Self-service Dashboard

-# 1. Start your Spark Cluster
+### 1. Start your Spark Cluster

 1.Open a web browser and enter the URL to access the [z Systems Community Cloud](https://zcloud.marist.edu) self-service portal.